 Effective Experiments is a concise way to track all of your experiments.
 If you have tons of Excel spreadsheets cross-referenced with Google Analytics data, you are probably going crazy trying to keep track of everything.
 This tool puts it all in one place and helps you determine statistical significance.

-Hopefully you’re armed and ready to start improving conversion rates across your website and marketing efforts.
+Now, you’re armed and ready to start improving conversion rates across your website conversion optimization and marketing efforts.
 These tools range from free and for beginners to robust and more advanced.
-Feel out which options seem right for you and soon you’ll be upgrading to the more complex tools when you’ve mastered the basics.
+Feel out which options seem right for you, and soon you’ll be upgrading to the more complex tools when you’ve mastered the basics.